Artificial Intelligence Act

 What does this mean?

-- Certain AI practices are to be prohibited to ensure that all products placed on the EU market are safe.
+- Certain AI practices are prohibited to ensure that all products placed on the EU market are safe.

 - Both providers and deployers of AI systems in the EU will need to comply with obligations laid down in the rules regardless of where the system is established.
 Further, importers and distributors will be subject to obligations relating to product safety.

-- The AI Act presents a framework for AI systems based on their risk level between unacceptable risk, high risk and other more limited risk.
-In addition, the AI Act lays down various obligations for general-purpose AI (GPAI) systems.
+- The AI Act presents a framework for AI systems based on their risk level between unacceptable risk, high risk and limited risk.
+In addition, the AI Act lays down various obligations for general-purpose AI (“GPAI”) systems.

-- AI practices with an unacceptable risk level will be prohibited from being introduced to or used on the European market.
+- AI practices with an unacceptable risk level are prohibited from being introduced to or used on the EU market.
 These are regarded as harmful uses of AI that contravene EU values, e.g., AI systems which manipulate individuals through subliminal techniques, exploit the vulnerabilities of a specific group of individuals, or systems used for social scoring.

 - High-risk AI systems that create adverse impacts on safety or fundamental rights will be required to undergo a conformity assessment and meet certain requirements throughout their life cycle, such as record keeping and mandatory AI incident reporting to the market surveillance authorities.
 The high-risk AI systems may be marked by CE marking indicating that the AI system is in compliance with the respective requirements.
 Such a marking should be affixed visibly, legibly and indelibly.
 Where that is not possible due to the nature of the high-risk AI system, CE marking should be affixed to the packaging or to the accompanying documentation, as appropriate.